On partially wrapped Fukaya categories: Nondegenerate stops

-\end{enumerate} \end{lemma} \begin{proof}[Remark on proof] To address the compactness, recall from Definition \ref{defn:Floer datum w/ cylinders} that the perturbing Hamiltonian has no effect outside the 2-shifts of the cylinders.
+\end{lemma} \begin{proof}[Remark on proof] To address the compactness, recall from Definition \ref{defn:Floer datum w/ cylinders} that the perturbing Hamiltonian has no effect outside the 2-shifts of the cylinders.
 On the other hand, $J$ is of rescaled contact type in the 2-shifts of the cylinders.
 Thus, we can separate the compactness problem into the 2-shifts of the cylinders and their complement.

 In the first case, the $C^0$ estimates in \cite{Gana_scdwc} give a bound on how far elements $u\in\mathcal R^1_d(\gamma_d,\dotsc,\gamma_i;\gamma_-)$ can protrude into the symplectization.
-Everywhere else, Lemma \ref{lem:maximum principle} applies.
+Everywhere else, Lemma \ref{lem:maximum principle} applies, even with varying compatibility between $J$ and $H$.
 Together, these show that the image of any $u$ is constrained to lie in a compact set depending only on $\mathbf K_\Delta$ and the ends $\gamma_i$ and $\gamma_-$. \end{proof}

 Define $\mathcal{OC}\colon CC_*(\Bss)\to SC^{*+n}(M[\sigma])$ by

 The boundary strata in \eqref{eq:OC boundary strata} tell us that $\mathcal{OC}$ is a chain map.
 Further, arguing as in Lemma \ref{lem:SH intersections filter} gives \begin{lemma} The image of $\mathcal{OC}$ lies in $SC_\ssigma^*(M[\sigma])$.